Warnings: vomiting, brief gore, mentions of child death.

-He had never met the two omega living in the blossom-scented house.
-He had never even seen them.
-At all times of the day the curtains at the windows were drawn, and only rarely could he glimpse firesmoke above the roof, proving that someone did live there.
+He had never met the two kunze living in the blossom-scented house.
+He had never even seen them from afar.
+At all times of the day, the curtains at the windows were drawn, and only rarely could he glimpse firesmoke above the roof, proving that someone did live there.
 He saw them for the first time on the floor of that little house, embracing each other, almost peaceful-looking.
-One old woman, her face wrinkled with smiles.
+One old woman, her face wrinkled and brown-dotted with age.
 One little girl in her arms with tear tracks on her soot-stained cheeks.

 “—Zhan, Lan Wangji, breathe!”

 I’m sorry, Lan Wangji thought over and over.
 He hadn’t stopped thinking it since watching his uncle kneel by the two bodies and cover their faces.
 I’m sorry.
 I’m sorry.

 There were hands on him, tugging open the collar of his uniform and pressing against his upper chest.
 Lan Wangji reeled back and grabbed Wei Wuxian’s wrists.
 “What are you doing?” he rasped, blood so thick on his tongue that there was no hope of swallowing it back now.

 Wei Wuxian frowned at him.
 “You need to breathe,” he replied.
 He pressed his hands to Lan Wangji’s chest again, his warm fingers digging here and there on his skin to try and ease the way for air.

 Lan Wangji felt cold all throughout.
 “Wei Ying,” he warned.

 Then he coughed, and blood sprayed between the both of them, staining the white of his robes and flecking Wei Wuxian’s hands with red.